 Many businesses are just depending on anti-virus and the “Cloud” to protect them, guess what?
 Things have changed, and many businesses have people working from home, using personal devices and unprotected wireless networks; this creates risk at a magnitude never previously imagined.
 The new risks are complex, and it’s constantly evolving.
 The old way of managing risks, having a firewall, anti-virus, backup, and the cloud, does not cut it in the digital age of ransomware and cybercriminals.
 If you are seeing a bunch of pop-up messages or warning messages or unwanted emails constantly appearing in your mailbox, you already have a problem.
 Chances are high that you’ve already been compromised.
 Can you answer YES to all these security measures:

 After performing an assessment, eSudo provided me with multiple options to resolve my issue – all within budget.

 eSudo Technology is a one-stop shop for all your IT needs including projects, technical issues and even back-filling when you are short

 Director of Information Technology

 Not Ready to Talk, Don't Worry, Take A Self-Assessment

 Are you curious to know if your practice is ready for the latest FTC Safeguards requirements?
 It may be something you don’t think about every day, but slow outdated systems and inadequate defenses create risks and result in costly fines, downtime, and open doors for hackers or cyber criminals.

 Let eSudo help you understand how well your IT infrastructure is working.
 We can help your business meet FTC Safeguards requirements.
-Start with our network security assessment or "PEN Test" to examine key areas of your practice:
+Start with our self-network security assessment or “PEN Test” to examine key areas of your practice: